PabloGallazzi/java-spring/README.md

 * test : This is the environment in which tests run, it provides an in-memory db, an in-memory cache and a mock for Marvel's API.
 This environment should not be used for any other purpose than running the tests.
 * mongo : This environment provides the settings to connect to a real mongo db, an in-memory cache and has real connectivity with Marvel's API, if you are to run the application in this environment, make sure you are running a real mongo db in port 27017, the dbname is bdtptacs_dev.
 * openshift : This environment has all the needed settings to connect to openshift's real mongo db, connects to openshift's real redis as a cache and has real connectivity with Marvel's API.
 This environment should only be used for deployment purposes.

-## Where did you take the Redis cartridge from ?

-You can find the Redis cartridge [here](https://github.com/smarterclayton/openshift-redis-cart)!

 ## How do I run the app in a specific environment ?